 Business in Panama is formal.
 Handshakes are appropriate with men on meeting and departing, but not usually with women.
 Use of titles is very important to Panamanians, as is punctuality.
 Many Panamanians take an afternoon siesta, therefore business entertaining takes place over dinner instead of lunch.
 Many Panamanian business people prefer to host visitors to dinner at home, where they will be treated as VIPs and given a gift.
 The appropriate reciprocation is to invite the host to dinner in return.
 Dress for business is fairly formal despite the climate; men wear lightweight suits and ties and women wear lightweight dresses and suits.
 Office opening hours are from 8am to 12pm, then 2pm to 5pm or 6pm on weekdays, and 9am to 12pm on Saturdays.

 The international access code for Panama is +507.
 The outgoing call code on Cable & Wireless is 00 (on Telecarrier dial 088+00 followed by the relevant country code.
 On Clarocom dial 055+00 followed by the relevant country code e.g. 0550027 for South Africa).
 Discount telephone rates apply between 10pm and 7am.
 Coin and card-operated public telephones are available, cards being sold at stores and vending machines.
 There are no domestic area codes in Panama.
-Cell phone providers offer digital TDMA 800 and GSM 850 networks therefore triband handsets are required for international visitors.
-There are several Internet service providers in Panama and Internet cafes are widely available in Panama City.
-Most hotels also offer the Internet.
+Cell phone providers offer GSM networks, and there are roaming agreements with most international mobile operaters.
+There are several internet service providers in Panama and internet cafes are widely available in Panama City.

 The following items may be brought into Panama duty free: 500 cigarettes, 50 cigars or 500g of tobacco, three bottles of alcohol, opened bottles of perfume for personal use and gifts up to the value of B/.50.
 Fruit, vegetables and animal products are prohibited.